NVIDIAGameWorks/Streamline/docs/Debugging - JSON Configs (Plugin Configs).md

 Log levels are `off` (0), `on` (1) and `verbose` (2).
 Default values come from the `sl::Preferences` structure set by the app.

 > **NOTE:**
+>
 > NGX logging gets redirected to SL so NGX log files will NOT be generated.
+>
+> Logging overrides set via this JSON configuration will override any Streamline registry or environment variable logging overrides that are currently set.

 ## How to override feature allow list